3Dpass/wallet/README.md

-# 3DPass Web Wallet
+# 3DPass Web3 Wallet
 3DPass wallet is a WEB3 browser light wallet UI for ["The Ledger of Things"](https://github.com/3Dpass/3DP).
-It might also be used as a wallet app for [Substrate](https://github.com/paritytech/substrate)-based blockchains.

 The wallet page: https://wallet.3dpass.org/

 ## Interaction
 The wallet interacts directly from your browser to the blockchain [Node](https://github.com/3Dpass/3DP) using either public or private API websocket endpoint.

-### 3DPass API Endpoints:
+### 3DPass RPC API Endpoints:
 - Mainnet `wss://rpc.3dpscan.io`
-- Mainnet `wss://rpc2.3dpass.org`
 - Testnet `wss://test-rpc.3dpass.org`

-In order to connect the wallet to the local Node you can set up `wss://127.0.0.1:9944`
+In order to connect the wallet to the Node in local you neeed to set up `wss://127.0.0.1:9944`

 ## Explorer features Integration
 The wallet reaches out to [Block Explorer](https://github.com/3Dpass/explorer) API for block detais.